jgm/pandoc/test/command/biblatex-vangennep-trans.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'A translation of the vangennep entry.
+- annote: "A translation of the vangennep entry.
 Note the translator and origlanguage fields.
-Compare with the vangennep:related entry.'
+Compare with the vangennep:related entry."
   author:
   - family: Gennep
     given: Arnold
     non-dropping-particle: van
-  id: 'vangennep:trans'
+  id: "vangennep:trans"
   issued: 1960
-  language: 'en-US'
+  language: "en-US"
   publisher: University of Chicago Press
   title: The rites of passage
   title-short: Rites of passage